Categories

 Banks and lenders underwrite loans using an old method known as “Credit Reporting”.
 The utilization of blockchain technology allows P2P loans, complex programmed loans, and a faster, more secure loan process in general.

 Whenever a person applies for a loan, banks have to assess their risk level.
-Banks/lenders use credit score, credit history, the debt-to-income ratio, and homeownership status.
-This centralized system can prove hostile for consumers.
+Banks/lenders use credit score, credit history, debt-to-income ratio, and homeownership status.
+This centralized system can prove hostile to consumers.
 FTC stated that 1 in every 5 American residents has some kind of error in their credit score that makes it harder for them to acquire loans.
 As most credit information is distributed between three organizations (Experian, TransUnion, and Equifax), they are usually under attack.
-The 2017 Equifax data breach led to 150M American’s data loss.
+The 2017 Equifax data breach led to 150M Americans’ data loss.

 Using blockchain for lending purposes offers a cheaper and efficient solution.
 This way more people can acquire a personal loan, all the while reducing poor consumer experience and risk of loan fraud.
 With a cryptographically secure, decentralized ledger of transaction history, banks can decide to approve loans based on a global credit score.